EloiStree/HelloEloiTeachingModule/MakeList/Girleek2025/23_UniversAccessibility.md

 # Accessibility

+Enhanced: # Accessibility Innovations

-- Use Fusion 360 to print hardware that, with software, can ease life and accessibility.
+- Employ Fusion 360 to fabricate hardware components, complemented by software solutions, aimed at enhancing accessibility and improving daily life.
-- Create your own Alexa in Python to help automation.
-- 3D print a shape for accessibility.
+- Engineer a personalized AI assistant akin to Alexa using Python, tailored to facilitate automation and accessibility.
+- Utilize 3D printing technology to produce customized shapes and structures designed specifically for accessibility needs.
-- Create Raspberry Pi Pico keyboard for disabilities.
+- Develop a Raspberry Pi Pico-based keyboard tailored for individuals with disabilities, promoting inclusivity and ease of use.
-- Use Unity to generate OpenCV and Vuforia webcam support in C#.
+- Harness Unity to create augmented reality applications with OpenCV and Vuforia webcam support in C#, fostering accessibility through innovative visual aids.
-- Use ChatGPT as image recognition with voice for blind people.
+- Integrate ChatGPT as an image recognition tool with voice assistance capabilities, catering to the needs of visually impaired individuals.
-- Use Oculus Quest 3(+) to give eyes to blind people.
-- Use Python automation to allow hospital patients after an accident to continue using the internet.
-- Use Python automation to allow gamers to continue when losing a hand or arm(s).
-- Use Native code in Windows to give audio context to people who lost a significant part of their vision.
+- Explore the potential of Oculus Quest 3(+) to provide enhanced visual experiences for the blind, offering a new dimension of accessibility through immersive technologies.
+- Implement Python automation solutions to enable hospitalized patients, particularly those recovering from accidents, to seamlessly access and utilize the internet, enhancing connectivity and well-being.
+- Pioneer Python automation techniques to empower gamers facing physical challenges such as limb loss, ensuring uninterrupted gaming experiences.
+- Employ native code in Windows to provide auditory context and assistance for individuals with compromised vision, offering invaluable support for navigating digital environments.

+-
 - ------------------